dmhts/therewego/README.md

 ThereWeGo App:
 =========
-The WatchApp shows the nearest public transport stations.
+The WatchApp shows the nearest public transport stations but it is easy to change the type of sought-for place - see more here: https://developers.google.com/places/supported_types.
+It utilizes Google Places API to fetch data and there is a possibility to write connectors for others API providers.

 ## Requirements